 The more aspirational you can make your home appear, the better you can justify a premium asking price for it.

 This is why it pays to invest in top-rated professional staging and photography.
-More than just rearranging furniture and taking high-quality pictures, these experts can create promotional photos and video of your property to tell a complete story—teasing the kind of lifestyle that the next owner can embrace if they purchase your home.
+More than just rearranging furniture and taking high-quality pictures, these experts can create promotional photos and videos of your property to tell a complete story—teasing the kind of lifestyle that the next owner can embrace if they purchase your home.

 Why you should avoid overpricing your home